Medieval medicine of Western Europe: Later developments

 Medical catastrophes were more common in the late Middle Ages and the Renaissance than they are today.
 During the Renaissance, trade routes were the perfect means of transportation for disease.
 Eight hundred years after the Plague of Justinian, the bubonic plague returned to Europe.
-Starting in Asia, the Black Death reached Mediterranean and western Europe in 1348 (possibly from Italian merchants fleeing fighting in Crimea), and killed 25 million Europeans in six years, approximately 1/3 of the total population and up to a 2/3 in the worst-affected urban areas.
+Starting in Asia, the Black Death reached Mediterranean and western Europe in 1348 (possibly from Italian merchants fleeing fighting in Crimea), and killed 25 million Europeans in six years, approximately 1/3 of the total population and up to a 2/3 level in the worst-affected urban areas.
 Before Mongols left Crimean Kaffa in the siege of Kaffa, the dead or dying bodies of the infected soldiers were loaded onto catapults and launched over Kaffa's walls to infect those inside.
 This incident was among the earliest known examples of biological warfare and is credited as being the source of the spread of the Black Death into Europe.

 The plague repeatedly returned to haunt Europe and the Mediterranean from 14th through 17th centuries.
 Notable later outbreaks include the Italian Plague of 1629–1631, the Great Plague of Seville (1647–1652), the Great Plague of London (1665–1666), the Great Plague of Vienna (1679), the Great Plague of Marseille in 1720–1722 and the 1771 plague in Moscow.

 Before the Spanish discovered the New World (continental America), the deadly infections of smallpox, measles, and influenza were unheard of.
 The Native Americans did not have the immunities the Europeans developed through long contact with the diseases.
 Christopher Columbus ended the Americas' isolation in 1492 while sailing under the flag of Castile, Spain.
 Deadly epidemics swept across the Caribbean.
 Smallpox wiped out villages in a matter of months.
 The island of Hispaniola had a population of 250,000 Native Americans.
 20 years later, the population had dramatically dropped to 6,000.
 50 years later, it was estimated that approximately 500 Native Americans were left.
 Smallpox then spread to the area which is now Mexico where it then helped destroy the Aztec Empire.
 In the 1st century of Spanish rule in what is now Mexico, 1500–1600, Central and South Americans died by the millions.
-By 1650, the majority of New Spain (now Mexico) population had perished.
+By 1650, the majority of the New Spain (now Mexico) population had perished.